danwing/cidfi/draft-wing-cidfi.md

 Indication and sends a response to the client over HTTP using the HTTP channel established above.
-It decrements the IPv4 TTL or IPv6 Hop Limit and forwards the STUN Indication along its normal path, to accomodate another CIDFI Network Element farther away from the client.
+It decrements the IPv4 TTL or IPv6 Hop Limit and forwards the STUN Indication along its normal path, to accommodate another CIDFI Network Element farther away from the client.